slicedlime/ctg/README.md

 # Islands

 Each lesson takes place on a new floating islands.
-Islands have been contributed by Ximure, JochCool and Mincerafter - thank you!
+Islands have been contributed by Ximure, JochCool, Mincerafter and GB - thank you!